CreateAndFake/CreateAndFake/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: Ask for something to be fixed
 title: ''
 labels: 'bug'
 assignees: ''